A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Conclusion

 We can enact Clifford gates on FT qubits with measurement-based procedures, for which we require the ability to measure logical fermion parity operators and prepare ancilla states.
 We achieve such measurements with novel lattice surgery techniques.
-Lattice surgery measurements can be understood to be ``teleporting" logical MZMs between different odd-length boundaries of the lattice (see Section~\ref{subsec:Bilinear_Mmt} and Table~\ref{table:Four_body_mmt_ops}).
+These techniques differ from lattice surgery introduced in previous schemes~\cite{QC_with_MFCs,Maj_Triangle_Code2018}, since the logical measurements performed do not commute with the operator to be measured.
+Instead, lattice surgery measurements can be understood to be ``teleporting" logical MZMs between different odd-length boundaries of the lattice (see Section~\ref{subsec:Bilinear_Mmt} and Table~\ref{table:Four_body_mmt_ops}).
+This makes our lattice surgery techniques annalogous to ``anyonic state teleportation" protocols~\cite{Mmt_Only_QC_2008}.

 To achieve universal computation, we can inject magic states into the code in two different ways.
-The off-patch method provides a low-overhead approach to preparing magic states in groups of Majorana triangle codes, in such a way that reduces the time during which the magic state remains unprotected.
-Finally, we can also perform Clifford gates between BT and FT qubits through measurement-based procedures, with a combination of lattice surgery and braiding twists.
+The off-patch method provides a low-overhead approach to preparing magic states in groups of Majorana triangle codes.
+Finally, we can also perform Clifford gates between BT and FT qubits through measurement-based procedures, using lattice surgery.

 We also discussed an alternative approach where Clifford gates on BT and FT qubits need not be explicitly implemented.
 Rather, in the spirit of Pauli-based computing (PBC)~\cite{Bravyi_PBC2016}, we can classically track their effects on subsequent gates and measurements in the circuit so long as we can measure arbitrary products of logical Pauli operators.
-We showed how to measure any operator of the form $\Gamma_F P_B$, where $\Gamma_F$ is a logical MZM product and $P_B$ is a logical Pauli operator for BT qubits.
+We showed how to measure any operator of the form $\Gamma_F P_B$, where $\Gamma_F$ is a logical MZM product and $P_B$ is a logical Pauli operator for BT qubits, using lattice surgery.
 Hence, we can achieve the effects of Clifford gates on BT and FT qubits with zero time overhead (apart from the measurement time and that of efficient classical processing).